California gasoline prices ebb at last after record run

 "If the purchase goes through, Tesoro and Chevron will between them own nearly half of California's fuel refining capacity, including the three largest refineries in the state," wrote Liza Tucker, of Santa Monica, California-based Consumer Watchdog, in an October 10 letter to the state attorney general.

-(Reporting by Braden Reddall in San Francisco, Jonathan Leff in New York and Timothy Gardner and Diane Bartz in Washington; Editing by Dale Hudson, Jeffrey Benkoe and Phil Berlowitz)
+(Reporting by Braden Reddall in San Francisco, Jonathan Leff in New York and Timothy Gardner in Washington; Editing by Dale Hudson and Jeffrey Benkoe)